ethereum-optimism/optimism/specs/rollup-node.md

 [g-depositing-call]: glossary.md#depositing-call
 [g-depositing-transaction]: glossary.md#depositing-transaction

-The [rollup node] is the component responsible for [deriving the L2 chain][derivation] from L1 blocks (and their associated [receipts]).
+The [rollup node][g-rollup-node] is the component responsible for [deriving the L2 chain][g-derivation] from L1 blocks (and their associated [receipts][g-receipts]).
 This process happens in two steps:

-1. Read from L1 blocks and associated receipts, in order to generate [payload attributes] (essentially [a block without output properties][block]).
+1. Read from L1 blocks and associated receipts, in order to generate [payload attributes][g-payload-attr] (essentially [a block without output properties][g-block]).
-2. Pass the payload attributes to the [execution engine], so that the L2 block (including [output block properties][block]) may be computed.
+2. Pass the payload attributes to the [execution engine][g-exec-engine], so that the L2 block (including [output block properties][g-block]) may be computed.

 While this process is conceptually a pure function from the L1 chain to the L2 chain, it is in practice incremental.
 The L2 chain is extended whenever new L1 blocks are added to the L1 chain.
-Similarly, the L2 chain re-organizes whenever the L1 chain [re-organizes][reorg].
+Similarly, the L2 chain re-organizes whenever the L1 chain [re-organizes][g-reorg].

-The part of the rollup node that derives the L2 chain is called the [rollup driver].
+The part of the rollup node that derives the L2 chain is called the [rollup driver][g-rollup-driver].
 This document is currently only concerned with the specification of the rollup driver.

 ## Table of Contents